jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntretn.md

 ### Swap Without Volatility Exposure

-Using SmartSwap, Jointer offers investors a swap between JNTR/ETN and JNTR/STOCK or other digital assets such as ETH and fiat backed stablecoins.
+Using SmartSwap, Jointer offers investors a swap between JNTR/ETN and JNTR/STOCK or other digital assets such as BNB and fiat backed stablecoins.
 Investors that send their order to the SmartSwap will not have exposure to market volatility since the SmartSwap swaps assets with the same face value and without fees or spreads.

 ### Redemption program